-Changing weather and water conditions combined with bass in transition make it a challenge to pick the right lure each day to catch prespawn fish.
-Bassmaster Elite Series pro John Crews has taken this test numerous times on the tournament trail, and has frequently relied on three lures to trick prespawn bass.
+Changing weather and water conditions combined with bass in transition make it challenging to pick the right lure each day to catch prespawn fish.
+Bassmaster Elite Series pro John Crews has taken this test numerous times on the tournament trail and has frequently relied on three lures to trick prespawn bass.
 His top three choices for the prespawn are a Spro Little John 50 crankbait, Spro McStick 110 suspending stickbait, and Missile Baits Ike’s Mini Flip Jig with a Missile Baits Baby D Bomb trailer.

 Crews offers the following tips on how to catch bass on his favorite prespawn lures.

-Little John 50 crankbait
+Little John 50 Crankbait

-The Virginia pro wants his crankbait to imitate a crawfish so he favors yellow, red, brown and black/chartreuse for his lure colors.
+The Virginia pro wants his crankbait to imitate a crawfish, so he favors yellow, red, brown, and black/chartreuse for his lure colors.
 His favorite crankbait color for the Little John 50 is spring craw.

 The touring pro believes it is essential to make a long cast with the crankbait, which he achieves by throwing it on 12-pound Sunline Crank FC line with a 7-foot Cashion John Crews Signature Square Bill Rod and a 6.4:1 gear ratio baitcast reel.
 Positioning his boat parallel to the bank allows Crews to bump his crankbait along the bottom for 60 to 70 percent of his retrieve.
 Crews changes up his retrieve until he determines how bass want the lure presented.
-“Sometimes they want it a little bit slower and sometimes they want it a little bit faster,” he says.
-“Sometimes they will want it starting and stopping.”
+“Sometimes they want it a little bit slower, and sometimes they want it a little bit faster,” he says.
+“Sometimes, they will want it starting and stopping.”

 Covering as much water as possible is the key to fishing a crankbait for prespawn bass.
 “A lot of people get hung up on thinking the fish are on the secondary points or in the backs of pockets,” Crews says.
-He suggests you should just go down a bank with the crankbait and let the fish tell you where they are staging.
+He suggests you go down a bank with the crankbait and let the fish tell you where they are staging.

-McStick 110 suspending stickbait
+McStick 110 Suspending Stickbait

 Crews notes a McStick 110 in the Ayu Shad hue is “money” for him when fishing clear water in the early spring.
 His favorite McStick color for stained water is Cell Mate.

-“Sun and wind are usually real good for a jerkbait,” Crews says.
+“Sun and wind are usually perfect for a jerkbait,” Crews says.
 Ideal spots for throwing the McStick are secondary points, main lake bluffs, bluff banks in creek coves, and boat docks.
 He likes to fish the McStick from depths of 4 to 15 feet for prespawn bass either suspended or holding close to the bottom.
-He believes bottom-hugging bass will rise up to hit the stickbait because the fish have been feasting on dying shad throughout the winter.
+He believes bottom-hugging bass will rise to hit the stickbait because the fish have been feasting on dying shad throughout the winter.